bitrise-io/devcenter/_articles/infrastructure/stack-update-and-removal-policy.md

 The **Android/Linux LTS** stack is upgraded when we release the first non LTS stack update with a new Ubuntu LTS version.

-{% include message_box.html type="example" title="My message" content=" The **Android/Linux LTS** stack was upgraded to the last version built on Ubuntu 16.04 when we released the first non LTS Android/Linux stack update built on Ubuntu 18.04. "%}
+{% include message_box.html type="example" title="Example for upgrading the Android/Linux LTS stack" content=" The **Android/Linux LTS** stack was upgraded to the last version built on Ubuntu 16.04 when we released the first non LTS Android/Linux stack update built on Ubuntu 18.04. "%}

 This means that an Android/Linux LTS stack is **supported for about 2 years**, roughly in sync with Ubuntu LTS (long term support) releases.